Hichatu/2012-CSGO-Compiler/README.md

 You should only use this when absolutely necessary, and if you know what you're doing.
 I'm not responsible for any of your mistakes!
 Thanks to Niceshot for sharing this method with me!

+(I don't take credit for finding this, I'm just sharing it)